fboes/blogophon/docs/special-features.md

 Apple News
 ----------------

-For every article there will be a corresponding `article.json`, to be digested by Apple News.
+For every article there will be a corresponding `article.json`, to be digested by [Apple News](https://developer.apple.com/library/content/documentation/General/Conceptual/Apple_News_Format_Ref/AppleNewsFormat.html#//apple_ref/doc/uid/TP40015408-CH79-SW1).

 You still have to push these JSON files to Apple.

 Accelerated Mobile Pages
 ----------------

-For every article there will be a corresponding `amp.html`, to be found by Google Search Bot and indexed as a special page for mobile users.
+For every article there will be a corresponding [Accelerated Mobile Page](https://www.ampproject.org/) by the name of `amp.html`, to be found by Google Search Bot and indexed as a special page for mobile users.

 All required links will be added to your page.